By Jay Collier, The Compass LLC, and Michael Horning, Jr., 3rd Learning

 Website Builder – A point-and-click application that allows teachers to quickly develop a professional classroom website or blog to share work, content, and other important information with colleagues, parents and students.

 Curriculum Matrix – This tool allows local districts to design, develop, and maintain their local curricula within a standards-oriented context.

 My ePlanner – This tool provides an online space where educators can organize their daily instruction in conjunction with district or state curricula.

 Assessment Creator – The assessment creator allows teachers to search standards and assemble pre-defined questions from existing tests — by content area, grade level, and question type (multiple choice, constructed response, short response, and extended response).
 The results are presented in versions customized for students and teachers.

 My Communities - () The community provides school-based, district-wide, and public groups with forums, blogs, events, content storage, an activity stream, comments, and item ratings for engagement on best practices, idea generation, and more.

 Publish Your Best! – This published application and peer-review process empowers teachers to share their best instructional content and resources such as lesson plans, activities, and other instructional content to identify best practices and strategies and establish instructional leaders within these online communities.

-The Department’s Bureau of Teaching of Learning (BTL) contracted with 3rd Learning to customize its software into a system tailored to Pennsylvania standards.
+The Department’s (BTL) contracted with 3rd Learning to customize its software into a system tailored to Pennsylvania standards.
 3rd Learning became deeply engaged with the PDE through campus visits, regular status meetings, and the Department’s Quality Review committee to understand its educational approaches and services and translate them into technology that best aligned with teacher needs.